Revealing Incommensurability between Device-Independent Randomness, Nonlocality, and Entanglement using Hardy and Hardy-type Relations: Results: The Guaranteed amount of DI certified randomness based on the Hardy/Cabello-Liang-Li relations

-This bound has particular importance in the context of cryptographic applications for ensuring the security of a random string under any adversarial guessing.
-Here it is important to stress that a DI lower bound of Genuine Randomness needs to be computed in order to estimate the guaranteed amount of certified Genuine Randomness which is provably secure, irrespective of whether an adversary has access to information regarding the settings of the measurements performed by the user \cite{pironio2,bier} and/or has control over the preparation procedure.
-It is using such a measure that one can guarantee a RNG to satisfy Shannon's version of Kerckhoffs's principle \cite{shan} which is a central tenet of modern cryptography viz. the requirement that a cryptographic system should be designed assuming that ``the enemy knows the system". \\
+Here we evaluate the quantity $\mathcal{R}_{g}$ which has the following precise operational meaning: For an arbitrarily prepared system and any combination of the pairs of measurement settings, if the statistics of joint measurement outcomes violate the Bell inequality or satisfy the 2-outcome Hardy/CLL relations, at least $\mathcal{R}_{g}$ bits amount of DI certified randomness is ensured for a given amount of nonlocality as signified by the non-zero values of Hardy or CLL parameter.
+This bound has particular importance in the context of cryptographic applications for ensuring the security of a random string under any adversarial guessing, irrespective of whether an adversary has access to information regarding the settings of the measurements performed by the user \cite{pironio2,bier}, and/or has control over the preparation procedure.
+It is using such a measure that one can guarantee a RNG to satisfy Shannon's version of Kerckhoffs's principle \cite{shan} which is a central tenet of modern cryptography viz. the requirement that a cryptographic system should be designed assuming that ``the enemy knows the system".

-As discussed earlier in Section~\ref{arpp} in terms of Eq.~(\ref{pp}) entailing varying preparation procedure, the observable correlation $\vec{\mathbb{P}}^{obs}$ for a fixed value of $B^{obs}$, $P_{Hardy}^{obs}$ or $P_{CL}^{obs}$ is not unique in the sense that it can have more than one realisations.
-Let the set of all such realisations be $\{\vec{\mathbb{P}}^{obs}=\sum_{\mu} \ q_{\mu} \ \vec{\mathbb{P}}_{\kappa_{\mu}}\}$.
-Therefore, in order to compute DI-guaranteed bound of Genuine Randomness, one has to minimise the quantity $R(\vec{\mathbb{P}}^{obs}_{\kappa_{\mu}},X_i,Y_j)$ defined in the Eq.~(\ref{RQM}).
-This minimisation is performed by taking into account all possible realisations of the observable correlations (arising from different preparation procedures and measurement settings).
-Then the DI-guaranteed bound of Genuine Randomness is given by